 Less Common Life Insurance Riders

-The following riders are less common, implying that fewer customers have a need for their features.
+The following riders are less common, implying that fewer customers need their features.

 In this section, we’ll go through each one of these six riders.